scrayosnet/xenos/README.md

 our [contributing][contributing-guide] guide.
 This project is in active development, and we're always happy to receive new contributions!

+## Resources

+The project includes the official Mojang skins for [Steve][steve-mojang] and [Alex][alex-mojang].
+We do NOT own them, and it is NOT officially approved by Mojang.
+They are only present in the source code to speed up the request time.

 ## License

 This project is developed and distributed under the MIT License.
 See [this explanation][mit-license-doc] for a rundown